hengvt/AFTUNE/README.md

 ## Reproducibility

 All experiments run on NVIDIA RTX PRO 6000 GPUs with 96GB memory and Intel Xeon Gold 5520+ CPUs.

+If hash mismatches are reported by `prepare_block.py`, enable deterministic mode on both `main.py` and `prepare_block.py`.
+On our platform, only the `dinov2_giant` model requires deterministic mode to achieve bit-identical results, with no or minor performance degradation.

 ## License